ceeeKay/QETweaks/README.md

 Print a game timer, current score, and weapon+ammo info to the screen to compliment the minimal HUD.
 Set `scr_usekfont 0` for best-looking version.
+Note that this conflicts with drawing speedometer.

+### 64: Speedometer enabled

+Print a speedometer.
+Set `scr_usekfont 0` for best-looking version.
+Note that this conflicts with drawing Player HUD.

 ## Credits/Acknowledgements